Democrats revise elections bill but face Senate headwinds | WTOP

 Manchin has said Congress shouldn’t pass voting legislation unless it is bipartisan.
 He has shopped the revised bill to some Republican senator in recent weeks, seeking their support.
 But there are no indications of any signing on.

-Manchin told reporters Tuesday that the new bill “makes more sense, it’s more practical, more reasonable.”
+Manchin told reporters Tuesday that the new bill “makes more sense, it’s more practical, more reasonable,” but said he “didn’t have anything to say” about making changes to the filibuster.

 “Now we have to sit down and work with our Republican colleagues,” he said.